 As can be imagined, like many other things in family law, this procedure has created its own "cottage industry" of retired judges and therapists.
 The same issues arise when parties hire a retired judge to decide their cases: will they be impartial, or curry favor with the side represented by the lawyer who keeps referring them?
 Does the person being considered favor one gender over the other?
 Will they make decisions in an economical and fair manner, or make each decision the subject of protracted discussion and lengthy written notices of decision?
 Will one of the parties submit excessive disputes to the PPC, only to transfer the dispute from the public court system to the PPC?
 Will the other file challenges in court to the decisions made, thereby thwarting the intent of the process?
 While ideally the PPC procedure should be expeditious and more economical, there is always that risk.
 And, of course, there is always the question as to whether parents who cannot get along want to cede their decision-making authority to a third party for a set or indefinite period of time.
 After all, in the end these decisions are being made by complete strangers.
 They don't know the children they are making decisions for, only their parents do.
 In the final analysis, while the idea of taking away the ability to argue over decisions concerning one's children may seem tempting, parents need to think of the long-term consequences of doing so, and make sure they have done everything possible to try to work things out directly before taking this route.

-From Family Law to Estate Planning and Probate, you can count on Sargent Hayes & Associates, PLLC for excellent Legal support.
+From Family Law to Estate Planning and Probate, you can count on Sargent Hayes & Associates for excellent legal service.